 The first, and most famous, was made out of train sounds.

 The second was made out of spinning tops and percussion instruments.

 The third was made out of piano sounds.

-The fourth was also made with piano sounds.
+The fourth was also made from piano sounds.